Sachsenhausen Concentration Camp Tour

 Introduction

-The closest concentration camp to Frankfurt was the Buchenwald concentration camp, located approximately 370 kilometers (~230 miles) to the east.
-Situated near Weimar in Germany, Buchenwald operated from 1937 until its liberation in 1945.
+The first type of camp nearby Frankfurt was a concentration camp, which was the Buchenwald concentration camp situated approximately 370 kilometers (~230 miles) to the East.
+Located in the Etterberg near Weimar in Germany, Buchenwald was used from 1937 to 1945.

 Buchenwald Concentration Camp